History History

 Things are off to a bad start.
 In 146 B.C., after razing Carthage to the ground, the Romans destroy Corinth.
 The city had been a valuable ally against the Macedonians.
 But Rome used the pretext of a slight dispute to seize the Peloponnese and prove its military superiority.
 This will not prevent Greek revolts like those of Pergamos (Asia Minor) and Athens in 129 and 88 BC.
 Then the Romans were generous: they financed the reconstruction of Corinth and, in 27 BC, Julius Caesar made the city the capital of the new province of Achaia (southern Greece).
 The transformation of the Republic into an Empire coincided with the longest period of peace ever experienced by the Greeks: the Pax Romana (27 BC -180 AD).
 Deprived of their armies, the cities benefited from a favourable economic environment.
 Thanks to the Empire, which soon spread throughout the Mediterranean, merchants no longer had to fear pirates and renewed close ties with the Greek cities of Egypt, Cyprus, Asia Minor, Italy and Gaul.
 The emperors' passion for Hellenism is reflected in the creation of numerous monuments: Hadrian's Gate in Athens, Nero's villa in Olympia...
 The Romans also built aqueducts, cities and roads like the Via Egnatia linking Rome to Byzantium.
 Within the Empire, ideas circulate more easily.
 Greek culture and language spread among the Roman elite as well as among the merchants of Palestine.
 In the eastern half of the Empire, texts and inscriptions are more often written in Greek than in Latin.
 Artists and authors copied Greek works over and over again.
 In short, Hellenism has never been so powerful.
 But ideas also travel in the other direction.
 Thus, Christianity enters Europe via Greece.
 The Apostle Paul stayed there twice between 50 and 58.
 If his preaching is rejected by the Stoics in Athens, he forms communities in the Peloponnese, Macedonia and Thrace.
 The link between Christianity and Hellenism accompanied the changes in the Roman Empire, allowing it to continue in Byzantium until 1453.

-He is the most revered Christian martyr among the Orthodox, making his native city, Thessaloniki, a high place of pilgrimage for Greeks, Bulgarians and Russians alike.
-Coming from a wealthy converted family, he began a campaign of evangelization during the harshest anti-Christian persecution, at a time when the co-emperors Diocletian and Galerius were thinking of making Thessaloniki the Roman capital.
-He is therefore quickly executed.
-What will ensure his notoriety, it is especially the miracles which are allotted to him after his death, in particular the defense of his city against the avaricious and Bulgarian invaders in the Middle Ages.
-Thessaloniki is indeed the main meeting point with the new peoples who arrived since the 6th century.
-And it was two other saints of Thessaloniki, Cyril and Methodius, who launched the conversion of the Slavs from the 9th century, spreading the cult of Demetrios to Kiev
+Saint Demetrios (c.
+270-306) is the most venerated Christian martyr among the Orthodox.
+His city, Thessalonica, became a major place of pilgrimage for Greeks, Bulgarians and Russians alike.
+Born into a wealthy convert family, he began an evangelization campaign during the most severe anti-Christian persecution.
+His fame was ensured above all by the miracles attributed to him after his death, notably the defense of his city against Avar and Bulgarian invaders in the Middle Ages.
+Thessalonica was the main meeting point for the new peoples who had arrived since the 6thcentury .
+And it was two other Thessalonian saints, Cyril and Methodius, who launched the conversion of the Slavs from the 9thcentury onwards, spreading the cult of Demetrios as far as Kiev.

 Saint Demetrios © Zvonimir Atletic - Shutterstock.Com.jpg